 Leckey’s values and beliefs are closely aligned with Mass.
 Peace Action’s.
 She demonstrated her passion for and commitment to peace by attending many of our events, including two No War on Iran protests in January and our talk on “Climate Change, Pentagon Fuel Use, and the Costs of War” in February.
-She stands out from all of the other candidates with her understanding of foreign policy.
+She stands out from all of the other candidates with her views on foreign policy.
 Read her Mass.
 Peace Action questionnaire here.

-An immigrant, an abuse survivor and a single mother, Leckey understands firsthand the struggles of minorities and the marginalized.
+An immigrant, a survivor and a mother, Leckey understands firsthand the struggles of minorities and the marginalized.
 Her questionnaire indicates that she agrees with MAPA on the need for reducing nuclear weapons, peace talks to end the war in Korea, reinstatement of the Iran nuclear deal, stopping intervention in the Middle East, and ending arms sales to authoritarian governments.
 She is against the border wall and calls for fair pricing for DOD purchases and tighter regulations on Overseas Contingency Operations.
 She supports Universal Family Care, Medicare for All, and the Green New Deal.

 Ihssane came to the US as an immigrant.
 She is a survivor of sexual abuse and domestic violence.
 In fact, she was motivated to run for Congress after witnessing the confirmation of Brett Kavanaugh to the Supreme Court.
 In a Congress that is composed disproportionately of wealthy white males, it is crucial that we elect public servants who have faced and understand the hardships of our people, while reflecting the diversity of our society.
 Ihssane’s platform is centered on fighting on behalf of the most vulnerable among us: women, children, the elderly, the ill, the working-class, immigrants, minorities and more.
 These same groups have long been neglected or taken for granted by both Democrats and Republicans, and these groups are often viciously attacked by the current Trump administration.
 Ihssane’s politics of inclusion not only provide a necessary counterbalance to the politics of xenophobia and division, her theory of compassionate politics provides us hope for a brighter tomorrow.